Android-L-Porting-Team/boot-image-maker/README.md

 *Make edits in the ramdisk as needed for your custom kernel
 *From the root directory type make to create the repacked boot image
 *Repacked boot image can be found in /out

+This automaticlly creates the empty directories that are normally found in a boot image if you use one of those empty directories, add it to the ramdisk and delete the line from makefile